psf/requests/docs/dev/contributing.rst

 Kenneth Reitz's Code Style™
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Requests codebase uses the `PEP8`_ code style.
+The Requests codebase uses the `PEP 8`_ code style.

 In addition to the standards outlined in PEP8, we have a few guidelines: